TebaldiLab/cellmarkeraccordion/README.md

 ## Identification of disease-critical single-cell populations with the built-in Cell Marker Accordion disease database
 The <strong>cellmarkeraccordion</strong> includes the ```accordion_disease``` function, allowing the identification of aberrant or disease-related cell populations.
 This function exploits the built-in Accordion gene marker disease database.
-This function requires in input either a Seurat object or a raw or normalized count matrix.
-It is possible to specify both disease and critical cells to identify, thanks to *disease* and *cell_types* parameters.
-We analyzed a published scRNA-seq dataset of CD34+ bone marrow cells from 5 healthy controls and 14 acute myeloid leukemia patients.
+This function requires as input either a Seurat object (v4 or v5) or a matrix with raw or normalized counts.
+It is possible to specify both the disease and the critical cell type to identify, thanks to the *disease* and *cell_types* parameters.
+A published scRNA-seq dataset of CD34+ bone marrow cells from 5 healthy controls and 14 acute myeloid leukemia patients is used as an example.

 ```bash
 load(bone_marrow_data)
 ```

-To identify for example "leukemia stem cell" in "acute myeloid leukemia" samples, run:
+To identify the cell type "leukemia stem cell" associated with the disease "acute myeloid leukemia", run:
 ```bash
 bone_marrow_data = accordion_disease(bone_marrow_data, disease= "acute myeloid leukemia", cell_types = "leukemia stem cell",combined_score_quantile_threshold = 0.75, annotation_resolution = "cell", plot=F, annotation_name = "LSC")